youversion/yvp-react-sdk/README.md

 const CallbackPage = () => {
   useEffect(() => {
-    // This function handles the communication back to the main window
-    // and then closes the popup.
+    // This function handles communication with the main window and closes the popup. processLoginCallback();
-    processLoginCallback();
   }, []);